Gaia: Birth of Gaia, Uranus, and the Titans

 Hesiod's Theogony tells how, after Chaos, "wide-bosomed" Gaia (Earth) arose to be the everlasting seat of the immortals who possess Olympus above.
 And after Gaia came "dim Tartarus in the depth of the wide-pathed Earth", and next Eros the god of love.
 Hesiod goes on to say that Gaia brought forth her equal Uranus (Heaven, Sky) to "cover her on every side".
 Gaia also bore the Ourea (Mountains), and Pontus (Sea), "without sweet union of love" (i.e., with no father).

-Afterwards with Uranus, her son, she gave birth to the Titans, as Hesiod tells it:She lay with Heaven and bore deep-swirling Oceanus, Coeus and Crius and Hyperion and Iapetus, Theia and Rhea, Themis, and Mnemosyne and gold-crowned Phoebe and lovely Tethys.
-After them was born Cronos (Cronus) the wily, youngest and most terrible of her children, and he hated his lusty sire.
+Afterward, with Uranus, her son, she gave birth to the Titans, as Hesiod tells it:She lay with Heaven and bore deep-swirling Oceanus, Coeus and Crius and Hyperion and Iapetus, Theia and Rhea, Themis, and Mnemosyne and gold-crowned Phoebe and lovely Tethys.
+After them was born Cronos (Cronus) the wily, youngest, and most terrible of her children, and he hated his lusty sire.